evgenyneu/Auk/README.md

 #### Changing an image

-One can change existing image by calling `updateAt` methods and supplying the index of the page to be updated.
+One can change existing image by calling `updateAt` methods and supplying the page index.

 ```Swift
 // Replace the image on a given page with a remote image.
 The current image is replaced after the new image has finished downloading.